-Just like being patient, empathy is crucial if you want to succeed in this role, not to mention that you'll be able to serve your customers better if you understand where they are coming from.
+Just like being patient, empathy is crucial if you want to succeed in this role, not to mention that you'll be able to serve your customers better if you understand where they're coming from.

-For example, if a customer calls you about a product malfunction and how it delayed his work, instead of offering empty platitudes, try to empathise and keep your tone sympathetic.
-This will help you connect with your customer on a more personal level and allow you to help him better.
+For example, if a customer calls you about a product malfunction and how it delayed their work, instead of offering empty platitudes, try to empathise and keep your tone sympathetic.
+This will help you connect with your customer on a more personal level and allow you to help them better.
 The ability to read the customer plays a vital part here as well.

-If you're wondering how you can teach empathy to your customer service team, Unitiv has some brilliant ideas on their blog.
+If you're wondering how you can teach empathy to your customer service team.
+Hiver

 7) Time management

 While it's a good idea to focus on your customers and spend time with them, you need to keep an eye on the bottom line.
-If they are taking too much time and just can't get to the point, you need to try and (gently) bring the conversation to a close.
-Similarly, if you know you won't be able to help the customer or the problem can't be dealt with immediately, there's no point in lingering over it.
+If they are taking too much time and just can't get to the point, you need to try and (gently) bring the conversation back on track.